 You can also use one partner for linear and digital ad management and revenue.
 That’s a significant advantage for you with simplified proposal building, less order entry and fewer opportunities for error.

 A unified platform leads to more cohesive campaigns with truly integrated operations, holistic reporting and more precise results.
 Advertisers gain a comprehensive view of marketing efforts and can track how their campaigns perform by channel and overall.

 Many advertisers understand the points above and bundle linear and digital with excellent results.
 For example, a recent study showed that radio buyers are expanding the types of advertising that they’re buying.
 Most of those were digital, and they’re buying from fewer companies.
 In addition, the same study revealed that advertisers “prefer to buy from a company that can sell them a package of traditional and digital media products.”

 Another study found that 47% of radio buyers plan to invest in new forms of marketing, and 66% are more likely to purchase a new type of digital marketing.

 Why do these numbers matter to your advertisers?
 They don’t want to be left behind.
 Their peers see the value in a collective approach to linear and digital advertising.
 Failing to follow suit could put them at a competitive disadvantage.

 Advertisers Should Buy Digital Products from You

-Buying digital advertising from their radio sales reps may not seem immediately obvious to advertisers, but the benefits are clear.
+Buying digital advertising from linear salespeople may not seem immediately obvious to advertisers, but the benefits are clear.
 Explain these six advantages to your clients to replace uncertainty with confidence.
 With this strategy, you and your advertisers will have the best plan for success.